matter-labs/zinc/zinc-book/src/02-getting-started/00-first-circuit.md

 zargo prove > proof.txt
 ```

-This will also write the program's output to `data/public-data.json` which is later
-used by the verifier.

 ### Verifying a proof

 Before verifying a proof, make sure the prover and verifier use the same
 version of the Zinc framework.
-Some versions may be compatible, but it is to be decided yet.

 To verify a proof, pass it to the Zinc VM with the same public data you used to
-generated it, and the verification key:
+generate it and the verification key:

 ```bash
 zargo verify < proof.txt